How to Create Coupon in WooCommerce

 Once you complete the General settings, click on Usage restrictions to go to the Usage restrictions settings page.

-The Usage restrictions settings are divided into two sections.
+The Usage Restrictions settings appear in two sections.
 In the first section, you can define the conditions for the coupon code whereas the second section enables you to exclude and include products from the discount.

 Minimum spend